philzook58/egglog-rec/README.md

 - benchmark.py runs the tests.
 You'll need to add your egglog binary

 There may still be significant bugs in the translation of rules.

+The natlist and hanoi examples are currently disabled.
+Hanoi seems to be missing the relevant original code. natlist isn't parsing due to resource restrictions.